oyaprotocol/contracts/README.md

 The `VaultTracker` contract manages vaults that hold assets bridged to the Oya protocol.
 Its features include:
 - **Vault Management:** Creation and administration of vaults (e.g., setting controllers, guardians, and vault-specific rules).
-- **Chain Controls:** Functions to freeze or unfreeze individual vaults or the entire chain (useful for emergency shutdowns).
+- **Protocol Controls:** Functions to freeze or unfreeze individual vaults or the entire protocol (useful for emergency shutdowns).
 - **Proposal Execution:** Inherits the OptimisticProposer functionality to propose and execute transactions affecting vault states.
 - **Inheritance from Safe:** Inherits from the [Safe](https://safe.global/) `Executor` contract to allow secure execution of proposals.